-According to naturopathic doctor Serena Goldstein, elevated estrogen levels erode the lining of our gut, which in turn can lead to indigestion, food sensitivities, gas, bloating, and other digestive concerns.
+Serena Goldstein, elevated estrogen levels erode the lining of our gut, which in turn can lead to indigestion, food sensitivities, gas, bloating, and other digestive concerns.
 "In fact, gut bacteria that's out of balance can actually unbind estrogen from it's binding protein, allowing it to recirculate in the system instead of getting excreted as waste through out body," Dr. Goldstein says.
 3 Mood Swings

 Conceptions Florida, sleep disturbances, including insomnia, are a common symptom of your body not making enough estrogen.
 Estrogen exerts its effects throughout the body including in your brain.
 "The area of the brain that controls the sleep and wake cycle is no exception," Dr. Bauer says.
 In other words, an estrogen imbalance may significantly alter a woman's sleep and wake cycles.
 5 Changes In Vaginal pH

 The loss of estrogen also contributes to changes in the vaginal pH, Dr. Landa says.
 "This change can increase the risk of vaginal infections such as yeast infections and bacterial vaginosis leading to symptoms such as excess vaginal discharge," Dr. Landa says.
 If you notice abnormal discharge (thin, foul-smelling, thin, thick, etc.), make sure to see your doctor.

 founder of Remedies For Me, Rebecca Lee, low levels of estrogen can lead to difficulty concentrating and remembering.
 "This can occur during your period, in the time leading up to menopause (perimenopause), and in menopause itself," Lee says.
+7 Irregular Bleeding

 Your Doctors Online, tells Bustle.
 However, when that rhythm is disturbed, the lining of the womb "sloughs off irregularly" which either leads to spotting, an unexpected period, or a missed period, Dr. Honaker says.
 If you notice this happening frequently, talk to your doctor about it ASAP.
+8 Hair Loss / Gain

 Estrogen plays a significant role when it comes to our hair.
 According to Dr. Bauer, high estrogen levels give us thick, full hair.
 "But, when our levels plummet such as after giving birth or during menopause, you lose more than you gain.
 Lower estrogen levels push the growth cycle of hair toward the resting or shedding phase," Dr. Bauer says.